Home

 Teaching

-I am an Associate Professor of History at Bronx Community College of the City University of New York, where I teach undergraduate courses in U.S. History, African-American History, and the History of New York City with a focus on material culture and the public humanities.
+Prithi Kanakamedala is Professor of History at Bronx Community College of the City University of New York, where she teaches undergraduate courses in U.S. History, African-American History, and the History of New York City with a focus on material culture, archives, and the public humanities.

 contact